IP Interconnect Fabrics in Calico

 Therefore, if we follow the architecture of the draft, the compute server, not the ToR should be the AS boundary.
 The differences can be seen in the following two diagrams.

-This diagram shows the AS per compute server model where the ToR switches are physically meshed via a set of Ethernet switching planes.
+The diagram above shows the AS per compute server model where the ToR switches are physically meshed via a set of Ethernet switching planes.

-This diagram shows the AS per compute server model where the ToR switches are physically connected to a set of independent routing planes.
+The diagram above shows the AS per compute server model where the ToR switches are physically connected to a set of independent routing planes.

 As can be seen in these diagrams, there are still the same two variants as in the AS per rack model, one where the spine switches provide a set of independent Ethernet planes to interconnect the ToR switches, and the other where that is done by a set of independent routers.